 Part A also covers occupational therapy in other facilities and inpatient situations, including:

 - Nursing home care (that isn’t custodial or long-term)

 Suppose you need medically necessary occupational therapy on an outpatient basis.
-In that case, those services are covered by Part B. Commonly referred to as “medical insurance,” Part B of Original Medicare typically is available to U.S. citizens when they turn age 65 and requires that you pay a monthly premium.
+In that case, those services are covered by Medicare Part B. Commonly referred to as medical insurance, Part B of Original Medicare typically is available to U.S. citizens when they turn age 65 and requires that you pay a monthly premium.

 The part of Medicare that covers your occupational therapy determines how much Medicare will pay and follows the typical payment rules prescribed by Medicare.